 The bad news for a workers’ compensation claim is that you cannot collect the most important part of a civil personal injury claim: your pain and suffering.
 To say the least, this is a major loss to you and a major loss to justice if you were hurt as the result of someone else.
 Pain and suffering is the biggest part of any personal injury case worth its weight in salt.
-(If our firm does not think the most significant harm is physical and emotional pain of the accident, we would not take your claim in the first place.
+(If our firm does not think the most significant harm is the physical and emotional pain of the accident, we would not take your claim in the first place.
 Which is why we don’t handle pure workers’ compensation cases that don’t have an attached tort claim.)

 Why is this the way it is?
 Good question.
 Comp laws were developed really to help workers because the litigation process 100 years ago was so fraught with difficulties and employers often had defenses to tort claims that would make these cases drag on forever.
 Defendants had far more systemic power back in those days.
 Why do we still have comp as the exclusive remedy for workers suing their employers for injuries today?
 Good question.
 There is no good answer.
-The only real answer is that is the way it is now and no one cares to go back and second-guess the wisdom of it.
+The only actual answer is that is the way it is now, and no one cares to go back and second-guess the wisdom of it.
 Because I think it leads to compensation in many cases that are a far cry from justice.

 When You Can Bring a Comp Claim and a Personal Injury Claim

 Even with a potential comp lien, two sources of compensation are far better than one.
 Most combination workers’ compensation and tort claims that our firm has handled are when the employee is injured while on the job by the negligence of some third party unrelated to the employer.
 The classic example is a motor vehicle collision case when the employee was on the job but injured or killed by the negligence of someone else.